ELI (1) m English, Hebrew, Biblical, Biblical Greek, Biblical HebrewMeans

 felicitas "good luck".
 This was one of the virtue names adopted by the Puritans around the 17th century.
 It can sometimes be used as an English form of the Latin name

-FELICITAS.
-This name was revived in the late 1990s after the appearance of the television series
+Felicitas.
+This name jumped in popularity in the United States after the premiere of the television series

-FELIX m German, Dutch, Swedish, Norwegian, Danish, English, Romanian, Ancient Roman, Biblical, Biblical LatinFrom a Roman cognomen meaning
+Felix m German, Dutch, Swedish, Norwegian, Danish, English, Romanian, Ancient Roman, Biblical, Biblical LatinFrom a Roman cognomen meaning

 "lucky, successful" in Latin.
 It was acquired as an agnomen, or nickname, by the 1st-century BC Roman general Sulla.
 It also appears in the New Testament belonging to the governor of Judea who imprisoned Saint